brockmanmatt/CoverageTrends/README.md

 # archived links
 contains a folder for each news site, where within each folder there's a .csv for each day with the headlines and urls on the home page at each scrape.
 Time is normalized to UTC time.

+# archived tweets
+contains a folder by month for each publisher, where each month has a .csv for each day with all tweets for the publisher.
+Original tweets can be found at twitter.com/[name]/status/[tweetid]

 # Major Changes:
 20200519 - switched to hourly instead of every 4 hours